|

-Our 25th year!
+Celebrating 30+ years!
+Bookmark this site!
 Shop with confidence.
 We are PayPal Verified Sellers.
+The US mint ![]()

 Coin Collecting- Inventory -

-BUY WITH CONFIDENCE 1,000's of happy customers.
-See our Yahoo auctions rating!
+BUY WITH CONFIDENCE 10,000+ happy customers.
+See our EBAY Auction Rating and

 For your peace of mind - we are "verified" sellers with PAYPAL.

 Increase your coin knowledge.
-See our Dictionary of Coin Collecting Words
+Dictionary of Coin Collecting Words

 Page 1 of 5 The Continental CurrencyThe following article is from The New York Herald newspaper- dated January 26, 1863